Types of Multiple Sclerosis (MS)

 What to Expect at the Norton Neuroscience Institute Hussung Family Multiple Sclerosis Center

-• A full range of MS patient support options at the Norton Neuroscience Institute Resource Center in Norton Medical Plaza 2 – St. Matthews includes remote and in-person classes and on-demand patient education videos from your providers.
+• A full range of multiple sclerosis support options are available, including remote and in-person classes and on-demand patient education videos from your providers.

-• A patient navigator (a nurse) is dedicated to helping you work with your MS treatment team.
-The patient navigator also can help you with arranging transportation and with insurance approvals, and can provide other assistance to get you the best care possible.
+• An MS patient navigator is dedicated to helping you and caregivers work with your medical treatment team.
+The patient navigator also can help you with arranging transportation, insurance approvals, financial assistance and accessing clinical trials, and can steer you toward other assistance to get you the best care possible.

-• We have a social worker, psychologist and a pharmacist dedicated to supporting MS patients.
+• We have a social worker, psychologist, pharmacist and a dietitian dedicated to supporting MS patients.

-• The Hussung Family Multiple Sclerosis Center MS clinic is on the Norton Healthcare – St. Matthews campus, along with an infusion center.
-Other infusion center locations are in downtown Louisville and on the campus of Norton Brownsboro Hospital.
+• The Hussung Family Multiple Sclerosis Center is on the Norton Healthcare – St. Matthews campus, along with an infusion center.
+Other infusion center locations include downtown Louisville and on the campus of Norton Brownsboro Hospital.

-• The clinic is recognized as a Center for Comprehensive MS Care by the National Multiple Sclerosis Society.
+• Our clinic is recognized as a Center for Comprehensive MS Care by the National Multiple Sclerosis Society.

 • Book appointments, get alerts when an earlier appointment becomes available, communicate with your medical provider, refill prescriptions and more through your free Norton MyChart account.